ska-telescope/developer.skatelescope.org/src/tools/ci-cd/continuous-integration.rst

    - Further define smoke/deployments tests

 Unit tests
   The smallest possible units/components are tested in very fast tests.
-Each test should complete in milliseconds.
+Each test should complete in milliseconds and be able to run locally (the filesystem, the network, the database should not not be involved).

 Component tests
   Individual components are tested.